hoangduytran/blender-manual/manual/addons/interface/amaranth.rst

 Operator to look for empty image nodes, or missing images in nodes.

 The "List Missing Node Links" button will print:

-* Node Groups that were linked but are now "Missing Datablock"
+- Node Groups that were linked but are now "Missing Data-Block".
-* Image Nodes pointing to a non-existent image
+- Image Nodes pointing to a non-existent image.
-* Image Nodes that don't have any output connected
+- Image Nodes that don't have any output connected.

 Additionally, it will print in the terminal a list of all the Materials that meet any of the missing cases above, the object they belong to, and their path (if they're coming from a Library).